View Table of Contents

 - What is the prognosis (outlook) for ringworm?

 Types of ringworm: tinea corporis and tinea cruris.
 What are the symptoms?

 Tinea corporis: When fungus affects the skin of the body, it often produces the round spots of classic ringworm.
 Sometimes, these spots have an "active" outer border as they slowly grow and advance.
+Sometimes, scaling, crusting, raised areas, or even blister-like lesions can appear, particularly in the active border.
 It is important to distinguish this rash from other even more common rashes, such as nummular eczema.
 This condition, and others, may appear similar to ringworm, but they are not due to a fungal infection and require different treatment.

 Tinea cruris: Tinea of the groin ("jock itch") tends to have a reddish-brown color and extends from the folds of the groin down onto one or both thighs.
 Other conditions that can mimic tinea cruris include yeast infections, psoriasis, and intertrigo, a chafing rash which results from the skin rubbing against the skin.

 - Is Your Body Ready for Pregnancy?